 E-procurement is the electronic implementation of the procurement cycle that covers steps from spend analysis, identifying requisitions and setting up contracts with suppliers to the actual purchasing of products and evaluation of these suppliers.
 Studies indicate that procurement technology has helped professional consultants significantly reduce the time spent on completing procurement cycles by an average of 40 per cent.
 Traditionally without the help of exhaustive technology applications, a procurement cycle took approximately five months for a sole category.
 In the past 10 years, the influx of technology automated many aspects of the process and helped simplify labor-intensive tasks, while shortening the cycles down to about three months.

 Over the years, procurement departments have found the need to simplify processes and technology.
 While CPOs have had access to a host of applications, most of these solutions have been fragmented.
-Dominant 2 market players have traditionally focused on the P2P arena; some other solution developers targeted various other stages of the procurement cycle, such as contract management, spend analysis tools, and requisition tracking tools.
+Dominant 2 market players have traditionally focused on the P2P arena; some other solution developers targeted various other stages of the procurement cycle, such as contract management tools, spend analysis tools, and requisition tracking tools.
 While each tool was separate and only focused on a specific functionality, the solutions were fairly generic to fit all industries.

 Early adopters have benefited from e-procurement applications (Figure 1), according to Aberdeen Group's latest survey in November 2010.
 But the survey also points out that only 18 per cent out of a total of 156 firms have been using e-procurement for over eight years.
 Up to 22 per cent have used it for between five to eight years and 24 per cent have not initiated the adoption.
 This illustrates that e-procurement adoption is in the growth stage.